bnmoch3/blog/_posts/2020-01-21-channel-sync-golang.md

 at that instance.
 Once `setItem` has written the result and unlocked the Lock, other goroutines can then read them safely without causing any data races.

-Interestingly, channels too can be used to guarantee mutual exclusion.
-Given how the `Future` object is structured, we end up with the following key factors:
+As earlier mentioned, channels too can be used to guarantee mutual exclusion.
+Given how the `Future` object is structured, we end up with the following key
+factors:

 - A write occurs only once throughout the lifetime of a `Future` object, that is when either the result arrives or a timeout occurs.
 - All reads should occur only after the write above has been completed in order to avoid data races.